How Fast Do ZZ Plants Grow?

 ZZ plants are great to have in homes or offices.
 They are low-maintenance, thrive in low light conditions and low humidity, and have air purifying qualities.
 They only need to be watered when completely dry, and will survive inconsistent watering.

-ZZ plants can be displayed on table tops in decorative pots.
-They are popular houseplants because of their smooth, waxy green leaves.
 These slow-growers rarely need pruning, making them perfect for small spaces.

-Jade plants are perfect for people that live in small places as they are often described as looking like “mini trees.”
+Jade plants are perfect for people that live in small places as they are often described as looking like “mini trees”.
 They feature woody stems with fleshy, dark green oval leaves that store water.

 Jade plants don’t grow fast or large, and the tallest an indoor jade plant can grow is around four feet.
 This type of houseplant thrives in small containers with a solid base to handle the weight of the plant when it reaches maturity.
-Keeping your jade plant in a small container will control its growth without affecting the health of the plant.
+Keeping your Jade plant in a small container will control its growth without affecting the health of the plant.

 Jade plants need bright, indirect sunlight and prefer dry environments, so keep it out of areas with high humidity such as bathrooms.

-As a bonus, jade plants are very easy to propagate.
+As a bonus, Jade plants are very easy to propagate.
 Since they’re said to bring good luck and prosperity to a home according to Feng Shui, baby jade plants make a fantastic gift to share with friends.

 Begonias, African violets, gardenias, and kalanchoes are excellent small plants if you’re looking to add a burst of color with a flowering plant.